beep-boop-o7/krnl/README.md

 2021 January:
 Krnl used timer0 uns a 1 msec kernel tick even if you give another value to k_start.

-It can be changed in the c source awhere i
+It can be changed in the c source where i

 - SEE SOME NOTES BELOW ABOUT TIMERS AND PINS
 - Now doxygen docu at html directory :-)